sogodongo/King-County-House/README.md

     Converted the data types of the columns to numeric:

-     The data types of the columns 'bathrooms', 'grade', 'sqft_living', and 'sqft_living15' are converted to float to ensure consistency and          compatibility with the regression model.
+     The data types of the columns 'bathrooms', 'grade', 'sqft_living', and 'sqft_living15' are converted to float to ensure consistency and ompatibility with the regression model.

     Added a constant column to the DataFrame: